-IMIDER, MOROCCO - Imider is a very small community, but a world record has set it on the map.
-Here, in the South Moroccan Atlas Mountains, under a colorful Berber flag, the longest sit-in in the world is ongoing.
+IMIDER - Imider is a very small community, but it has been put on the map by a world record.
+In the southern Moroccan Atlas Mountains, under a colourful Berber flag, the world's longest sit-in protest is ongoing.

-Inspired and strengthened by the Arab Spring, young people from Imider started protests in 2011.
-They not only protested against the disastrous ecological impact of the mine but also fought for employment at the mining company, which kept the door shut for local workers.
-The tap of one of Managem's largest wells was shut down, a camp was set up and occupation began.
-Under the name Movement Route 96, taken from the protest campaign of 1996, young people, under the Berber flag, started a social movement that defends the right to water, land and decent life.
+Inspired by the Arab Spring, young people in Imider began protesting in 2011.
+They protested not only against the mine's disastrous ecological impact, but also against the mining company's refusal to employ local workers.
+They shut down the tap of one of Managem's largest wells, set up a camp and began occupying the area.
+Taking their name from the 1996 protest campaign, the social movement known as Movement Route 96 was started by young people under the Berber flag to defend the right to water, land and a decent life.

 Photo's: Filip Claus